 Attendance & Absence

 Research Studies show a strong link between pupil attainment and attendance and we aim for every pupil to achieve as much as they can.
 To do this, their attendance needs to be as high as possible.
 For further guidance click here.
+Please also see our Attendance policy.

 Parents are legally responsible for making sure that their children arrive on time.
 All pupils arriving at school anytime after 8:50 am should report to the school office before proceeding to class.